 This read-only bit is set when the SCTE bit is set, and no data, preamble, or break character is being transmitted.
 TC generates an SCI transmitter CPU interrupt request if the TCIE bit in SCC2 is also set.
+When the DMA services an SCI transmitter DMA service request, the DMA clears the TC bit by writing to the SCDR.
 TC is automatically cleared when data, preamble or break is queued and ready to be sent.
 There may be up to 1.5 transmitter clocks of latency between queueing data, preamble, and break and the transmission actually starting.
 Reset sets the TC bit.